johnfelipe/vector-tiles/src/pages/reference/mapbox-streets-v8.md

 #### <!--admin--> `worldview` _text_

 Mapbox Streets v8 introduces the notion of worldviews to the administrative boundary layer.
 The vector tiles contain multiple versions of some boundaries, each with a `worldview` value indicating the intended audience.
-It is important to apply a worldview filter to all of your `admin` style layers, otherwise your map will show conflicting & overlapping boundary lines.
+It is important to apply a worldview filter to all your `admin` style layers, otherwise your map will show conflicting & overlapping boundary lines.
 The filter should always include both `all` and one of the region-specific values.

 | Value   | Description                                      |
 |---------|--------------------------------------------------|